 When I had to clean out my house after my husband passed away – the way I started the process was to ask several friends to come help me get started.
 It was just a few hours but it was enough to get the ball rolling and start me on the path to cleaning out a very large home filled to the brim with stuff!

-So go ahead, call a few friends and make a party out of it!
+So go ahead, call a few friends!
 Who knows, your friends may want some of the stuff you’re getting rid of!

 - Begin with ONE area of your home to declutter that space.
 It could be a corner, a shelf, a drawer, a closet, etc. Whatever it is, the point is to start.

 - Take the items from this space and either throw them away or put them in a box or bag to give away.

 - Then put that box or bag in your car.

 - Mark your calendar – pick a date to take all the items that you will have collected in your car to your local thrift store.